MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ## Assignment

 Can you repeat the calls that we made earlier to https://http-challenge.multiverse-coaches.io/ only this time have a script in an `index.html` page that opens in your browser, and makes use of `fetch` to make each call in sequence.
 You will need to retrieve the 'Your-Id' from the initial GET request and use it in the subsequence requests.
-You don't need to do the final applied quiz, instead submit your code to github and share a link to your repo with your coach.
+Push your code to github and share a link to your repo with your coach.

 # 🤷🏽‍♂️ Tips